Documentation Index

 To authenticate with Atlassian Jira using OAuth 2.0 Client Credentials, an OAuth 2.0 integration must be configured in the Atlassian Admin Hub.
 This connection type enables service account (machine-to-machine) access without requiring user interaction.

-For more information on OAuth 2.0 Client Credentials for Jira, refer to Atlassian's OAuth 2.0 Client Credentials documentation.
+For more information on OAuth 2.0 Client Credentials for Jira, refer to Atlassian's documentation on creating OAuth 2.0 credentials for service accounts.

 Prerequisites